 The company assesses the value of stock for any impairment at the end of each reporting period.
-Management consider factors including batch expiry dates, historical experience of sales and orders held.
+Management consider factors including length of time stock has been held, batch expiry dates, historical experience of sales and orders held.
 See note 10 for the net carrying amount of stock and associated impairment provisions.

-Deferred ta
+Deferred tax